 Professor Yasuhei Taniguchi is Professor Emeritus at Kyoto University.
 He is a distinguished authority on comparative law, an expert in European and American laws, and a specialist in dispute resolution, both domestic and international.
 His teaching experience includes visiting professorships at several law schools in Europe and America.
 He holds degrees from Kyoto University, University of California at Berkley and Cornell Law School.
 A prolific scholar, Professor Taniguchi has published many books and articles in Japanese and English on a variety of topics.
 His professional affiliations include Chairman of the Kyoto Prefectural Labor Relations Commission and membership on the Law Revision Commission of the Ministry of Justice of Japan as well as membership in many international and domestic academic organizations such as the International Association of Procedural Law.

-JD cum laude (Bologna, Italy, 1994), LLM in European Business Law (Nijmegen, the Netherlands, 1998), he was admitted to the Bologna Bar (Italy) in 1997 (top 1%) and is currently Professor of Law at Bologna University, Faculty of Law, and Verona University, Faculty of Law.
-His teaching activity covers several subjects, including Comparative Private Law, Law & Language, International Contracts, and International Business Transactions.
-His previous Visiting Professorships include those at Columbia Law School (2004/05 BNL Visiting Professor), the University of Pittsburgh School of Law, the University of Paris Ouest – Nanterre La Défense (France), Loyola Law School Los Angeles, Loyola University Chicago, the University of Western Ontario (Canada), as well as at several Italian Universities.
-He was also a Guest Researcher at the Max-Planck-Institut für Ausländisches und Internationales Privatrecht in Hamburg (Germany) and a Visiting Scholar at Columbia Law School, and served as the Italian Delegate at UNCITRAL (the United Nations Commission on International Trade Law), Working Group on International Contract Practices (2000).
-He is the author of several articles and books in English and Italian dealing with comparative law, international business transactions, international contracts and other legal issues.
+JD cum laude (Bologna, Italy, 1994), LLM in European Business Law (Nijmegen, the Netherlands, 1998), admitted to the Bar in 1997 (top 1%), Marco is currently Professor of Law at Verona University, School of Law and Visiting Professor at Milan "Cattolica" University, School of Law.
+His teaching activity covers several subjects, including Comparative Private Law, International Contracts, European and International Business Transactions.
+His previous Visiting Professorships include those at NYU Law School (Fall 2011), Fordham Law School, Columbia Law School (2004/05 BNL Visiting Professor), the University of Pittsburgh School of Law, the University of Paris Ouest – Nanterre La Défense (France), Loyola Law School Los Angeles, Loyola University Chicago, the University of Western Ontario (Canada), as well as at several Italian Universities.
+Marco was also a Guest Researcher at the Max-Planck-Institut für Ausländisches und Internationales Privatrecht in Hamburg (Germany) and a Visiting Scholar at Columbia Law School, and served as the Italian Delegate at UNCITRAL (the United Nations Commission on International Trade Law), Working Group on International Contract Practices (2000).
+He is the author of several books and articles in English and Italian dealing with comparative law, international business transactions, international contracts and other issues.

 Professor Michael Trebilcock is Chairman of the International Business and Trade Law Program at University of Toronto School of Law.
 He has advised the Canadian government on a variety of issues and has served as the vice-president of the Consumer Association of Canada (CAC) and Research Director of the Professional Organizations Committee of the Government of Ontario.
 Trebilcock also has been a member of the Academic Advisory Panel of the Department of Consumer and Corporate Affairs as well as the Presidential Advisory Committee on Institutional Strategy.
 He won the Walter Owen Prize for Best English Legal Text in Canada for his book The Common Law of Restraint of Trade.